 NPS: The impacts of the Net Promoter Score

 The Net Promoter Score, or NPS, is a very popular customer recommendation indicator in English-speaking countries and is gaining traction in Europe.
 Why is it so successful?
 How does it help a business?
 Why use it?
-At Critizr, we have our own views on NPS and are ready to share them with you.
+At Goodays, we have our own views on NPS and are ready to share them with you.

 As customers, we’ve all received one of those time-consuming satisfaction surveys and, generally, our first reaction is to ignore them.
 These types of surveys end up with low-yield results and a tedious data analysis process.